Resources

 Here is a link to a working document that provides guidance and tips on the process of scientific writing and scientific writing style.

-Resources related to rock deformation
+Resources for related to rock deformation

 A list of Paterson Apparatus around the world (ordered by serial number)